temporalio/cli/docs/operator/cluster.md

 Env name to read the client environment variables from (default: default)

 **--fields**
-customize fields to print.
-Set to 'long' to automatically print more of main fields
+Customize fields to print.
+Set to 'long' to automatically print more of main fields.

 **--grpc-meta**
 gRPC metadata to send with requests.
 Format: key=value.
 Use valid JSON formats for value